hashkat/hashkat/docs/ThisIsHashkat.md

 <img src='../img/thisishashkat/Z_europe.jpg'>
 </center>

-Now that we have Agents (nodes) and Follows (edges) how do we create a more human social simulation?
+Now that we have Agents (nodes), Follows (edges) and Tweets, how do we create a more human social simulation?

 Hashkat adds factors of: